There are nine characteristics of Narcissistic Personality Disorder, and one of them is …

 Delusions and denial.

 A selfish person may feel ashamed of the things they do.
 However, they want to avoid feeling this shame, so they project their shame onto others by shifting blame to escape accountability and not take responsibility.
-To prevent them from feeling any kind of emotions, such as guilt and remorse.
+To prevent them from feeling any emotions, such as guilt and remorse.

 For a narcissist, their own reality is the only reality, and it is real, even if it isn’t. (therapeutic insight)